 Plus, you can make membership websites, sell online courses, run an online marketplace, and much more.

-These days developers are using WordPress as the operating system for the web and even building SaaS applications like OptinMonster, mortgage calculator apps, auction websites like eBay, multivendor marketplace sites like Etsy, and more.
+These days, developers are using WordPress as the web operating system and even building SaaS applications like OptinMonster, mortgage calculator apps, auction websites like eBay, multivendor marketplace sites like Etsy, and more.

 3. WordPress Code is Sub-Standard and Outdated